IBM Cloud Docs

 3. Create a VPN connection.

-Configuring the on-premises VPN gateway
+Configuring the VPN gateway in the client-managed environment

 Checking the status of the secure connection